Lip Sync Battle: Ratings

-The series premiere of Lip Sync Battle delivered 2.2 million total viewers via Nielsen ratings, including a 1.3 rating in the 18–49 demographic, which is the most important to advertisers.
+The series premiere of Lip Sync Battle delivered 2.2 million total viewers and a 1.3 rating in the Nielsen ratings 18–49 demographic.
 The episode notched the largest viewership for an unscripted series debut in the network's history and the largest average audience in the slot in more than eight years.
 The total audience for the first several episodes of the show, including DVR replays and multiple reruns, has climbed past 15 million television viewers.
 Spike has also stated that various performance clips from the first three half-hour episodes of the show had already generated nearly 100 million online streams, as of April 2015.

 In Australia, the series premiere scored 1.124 million viewers in preliminary overnight viewership, making it the fourth most-watched program on free-to-air television for the evening.
 The second episode the following week scored 1.087 million preliminary overnight viewers and was ranked the fifth-highest-rated program on free-to-air television of the night.
 This success has led to suggestions by commentators that a local adaption could be imminent.